kubernetes/enhancements/keps/sig-node/5825-cri-pagination/README.md

 ## Drawbacks

-1. **Implementation burden**: All CRI implementations (containerd, CRI-O, etc.) must implement pagination consistently.
+1. **Implementation burden**: All CRI implementations (containerd, CRI-O, etc.) must implement the new streaming RPCs.

-2. **Additional requests**: It may require a few additional requests to retrieve the complete list when pagination is enabled.
+2. **Proto surface area**: New RPCs and message types are added to the CRI proto, increasing the API surface.

-3. **Ordering requirements**: Pagination requires stable ordering.
-Container IDs are random hashes; ordering by creation time may add overhead.
+3. **Stream lifecycle management**: Runtimes must manage stream lifecycle correctly, including proper stream termination and error handling.

 ## Alternatives